Fiserv/firstvision-apac/docs/APIs/Loan-Management/Inquire-Loan.md

 # Inquire Loan

-This service provides Loan detail of customer like Loan disclosed and initial amount of loan, loan disbrusement details, loan topup redraw can restructure detail, fixed interest and skip payment details.
+This API is used to fetch Loan details like Loan disclosed and initial amount of loan, loan disbursement details, loan top-up redraw can restructure detail, fixed interest and skip payment details for a given account Id.

 ## Endpoint